Coming in January!

 Available in eBook format only.

 Recipient of Christianity Today's 2017 Book Award of Merit, 2017 Christy Award Finalist

-The summer of 1972 was the most pivotal of Matt Plumley's childhood.
+The summer of 1972 was pivotal in Matt Plumley's childhood.
 While his beloved Pirates battle for back-to-back World Series titles, Matt's family moves from Pittsburgh to Dogwood, West Virginia.
-A fish out of water, Matt is relieved to forge a fast bond with two unlikely friends: Dickie Darrel Lee Hancock, a mixed-race boy, and Jesse Woods, a tough-as-nails girl with a sister on her hip and no dad in sight.
+A fish out of water, Matt forges a fast bond with two unlikely friends: Dickie Darrel Lee Hancock, a mixed-race boy, and Jesse Woods, a tough-as-nails girl with a sister on her hip and no dad in sight.
 As the trio traipses the hills and hollers, Matt begins to fall for Jesse, and their promises to each other draw him deeper into her terrifying reality.

 Tony and Elizabeth Jordan seem to have it all—great jobs, a beautiful daughter, and their dream house.
 But appearances can be deceiving.
 Their world is actually crumbling under the strain of a failing marriage.
 While Tony basks in his professional success and flirts with temptation, Elizabeth resigns herself to increasing bitterness.